shivannis/xandr-docs-public/xandr-docs/articles/monetize/seller-segment-performance-report.md

   appropriately
-- facilitating data clearing, so that instead of them being responsible for billing their data providers each month,
-  Xandr can do it for them.
+- facilitating data clearing, so that instead of them being responsible for billing their data providers each month, Microsoft Advertising can do it for them.

 ## Time frame